Frequently Asked Questions (FAQs)

 Whenever you like!
 Free food and drink is available at any time.
 Be sure to keep an eye out for our daily drinks trolley.
 It’s the perfect chance to enjoy your favourite tipple or non-alcoholic drink.

 Do I have to wait for the tea trolley for a hot drink?

-No. A member of our Nursing Team will be happy to get you a drink at any time, or if you’re feeling well enough, you might like to visit our coffee shop.
-Tea and coffee is free in the coffee shop for patients.
+No. Just ask and a member of our Nursing Team will be happy to get you a drink at any time.

 If you have visitors, they may also be offered a drink from our tea trolley.
 Donations towards this are always greatly appreciated.